 Tuna confit is like the best imported canned tuna you ever ate, only better.
 You can flake it into a salad, as I had in that wedding sandwich.
 You can combine the tuna with small, tender potatoes and a little lemon juice to mix with any lingering olive oil.
 It is brilliant when added to buttery cannellini beans and pasta, maybe with a dusting of a little lemon zest and grated bottarga (see our article about bottarga).

-When making tuna confit you'll need four hours to marinade and about two hours to poach the fish.
+When making tuna confit you'll need four hours to marinade but only about 15 minutes to poach the fish.
 Then let it completely cool in its poaching oil.
 This recipe produces two pounds of tuna confit, enough for six to eight servings of salad or pasta.
 The finished confit can be stored, submerged in its poaching oil, and refrigerated, for about two weeks.
 You can also use the oil in other cooking but keep it refrigerated because it's been cooked with food and otherwise it will spoil.
 Despite being used for the tuna poaching, the oil isn't fishy -- although it has some added flavor -- and can be used in other cooking and in salads.

-- Place the tuna in an ovenproof baking dish, one that is deep enough to hold the fish in a single layer and also allow you to later submerge the fish in olive oil.
+3. Place the tuna in an ovenproof baking dish, one that is deep enough to hold the fish in a single layer.

-- Remove the tuna from the oven and let it cool to room temperature while it's still in the oil.
-Remove the tuna from its baking dish and strain the olive oil using a fine sieve to remove and discard the herbs, garlic and lemon peels.
-If you're not going to use the tuna immediately it will keep, covered in the strained poaching oil and refrigerated, for up to two weeks.
+7. Remove the tuna from its pot baking dish and strain the olive oil using a fine sieve to remove and discard the herbs, garlic and lemon peels.
+If you're not going to use the tuna immediately it will keep, covered in the strained poaching oil and refrigerated, for up to one week.

 Serves 2